-The Year 7 tie for 2024/25 will have a RED line (current academic year 2023/24 has a GREEN line in it to denote year 7.
-When purchasing this tell the supplier 'yellow' and they will give you the correct tie.
-At Hilbre each year group has a different colour tie, this helps to distinguish between year groups, so if you get lost you can look for someone with the same colour tie.
+The Year 7 tie for 2024/25 will have a RED line (current academic year 2023/24 has a GREEN line in it) to denote Year 7.
+Our uniform suppliers are all aware of the correct uniform required.
+At Hilbre, each year group has a different colour tie; this helps to distinguish between year groups, so if you get lost you can look for someone with the same colour tie.

 - How many forms are there?

-There are 8 forms in year 7 with 25 students in each form.
+There are 8 forms in Year 7 with approximately 25 students in each form.
 Most secondary schools have larger form groups than this.

 - What language do Year 7 students learn?

 This current year 2023/24, all Year 7 students will be learning Spanish.
 2024/25 language to be confirmed.

 - Will students be taught in sets of forms?

 Students will be taught predominantly in their form group to start.
 There will be some movement after baseline assessments have taken place early on in the autumn term.

 If you have more questions pertaining to SEND, please click the SEND tab below.